ccnlab/kinase/sims/kinase/README.md

 * `SnmdaO` is highly distinctive -- filter on this for winnowing synapses to update (very convenient given sender-based approach).
 Need to init Ca's all to 0 in final WtFmDWt, exclude updating Ca for anything with straight below-thr on sender AvgS, AvgM.
 Note that filtering based on ISI = -1 did not seem to work -- excludes first spike data.

 * Overall, the pattern of weight change across recv neurons is very homogenous -- really need more of a postsynaptic selection factor.
 VGCC?

+* `lvis/sims/objrec` is showing significant hogging -- learns quickly then dies with hogging.
+The lack of differentiation on recv side is clearly an issue.

+* Some issues:

+    + Not doing any actual time-integration of Ca -- all driven by instantaneous signals -- so VGCC is not really integrating that much over time -- only on CaM for 1 cycle.
+In the biology, there is significant buffering / decay of Ca that would cause weaker signals to diminish significantly.
+This is not captured.

+    + `VmDend` is a major issue too -- stays relatively high, reducing differentiation, MgG is kind of high baseline level for everything.

+    + About 10x slower overall performance-wise --

+## v1.3.2

+* Added `Dend.CaThr` on post-norm Ca (renamed Jca -> RCa) -- creates more differentiation on the recv side.
+Reflects the effects of buffering.

+* Optimization:

 # Urakubo